 The positions include on-campus and off-campus community service sites.
 Here is information on how the process works.

-- Student will complete FWS Student Job Application-(See attached link) or receive an application at the LDCC Knights Center, located on the Monroe campus first floor, Suite 129.
+- Student will complete FWS Student Job Application-(See attached link) or receive an application at the Office of Financial Aid.

-- Student will submit completed FWS Student Job Application to The Knights Center, or Career Services, located in Student Success Services Suite 154, directly across from the LDCC Library.
+- Student will submit completed FWS Student Job Application to The Office of Financial Aid.

 - Student will possibly be called to interview for position, and accepts or decline any offer.